hxstat/IM-IWAE/README.md

 # NIM-IWAE
-Learning deep generative models in MNAR data under the condition of no self-censoring.
+'NIM-IWAE.py' implements NIM-IWAE, the deep generative model for MNAR data under the condition of no self-censoring.